SumoSourabh/config-rule-status/README.md

 ## What it Does
 - Setup resource monitoring using AWS Config.
-- Create security compliance rules using AWS Config Rules, include both AWS-managed and custom rules.
+- Create security compliance rules using AWS Config Rules, including both AWS-managed and custom rules.
 - Create AWS Lambda functions that implement infrastructure security tests (for the custom rules).
 - Create an AWS Lambda function to aggregate the Config Rule compliance statuses and return an overall "PASS" or "FAIL".
 This function is designed to be used as a Security Integration Test as part of a CD pipeline.
 - Provide a CLI (via gulp) for creating and updating the associated resources in AWS.